Thanks for emailing that article!

 Are you at risk for glaucoma?
 Those at higher risk include people of African, Asian, and Hispanic descent.
 Other high-risk groups include: people over 60, family members of those already diagnosed, diabetics, and people who are severely nearsighted.
 Regular eye exams are especially important for those at higher risk for glaucoma, and may help to prevent unnecessary vision loss.

-Glaucoma Research Foundation is a national non-profit organization funding innovative research to preserve vision and find a cure for glaucoma.
+Glaucoma Research Foundation is a national non-profit organization funding innovative research to find better treatments and a cure for glaucoma.
 Gifts of every size make a difference.
 Donate today.